codefresh-io/docs.codefresh.io/_docs/installation/gitops/shared-configuration.md

 {{site.data.callout.callout_warning}}
 **IMPORTANT**
-Only C_odefresh account administrators should have access_ to the Shared Configuration Repository.
+Only _Codefresh account administrators should have access_ to the Shared Configuration Repository.
 Its content is automatically generated and maintained by Codefresh.
-While it is useful to understand its structure, we recommend using it for reference only, and NOT for making commits or manual changes.
+While it is useful to understand its structure, we recommend using it for reference only, and _NOT_ for making commits or manual changes.
 {{site.data.callout.end}}

 * **Centralized Runtime configuration management**